 And, like every good story, it now has a happy ending, culminating with the highest honor in the craft bestowed upon the former Toronto Sun writer.

-Elliott is the 2012 J.G.
-Taylor Spink Award winner, presented annually by the Baseball Writers’ Association of America for meritorious contributions to baseball writing.
-Since the late 1970s, Elliott has been covering baseball in Canada, with a tenacious knack for leaving no stone unturned while providing a colorful look into the sport’s biggest personalities.
+Since the late 1970s, Elliott covered baseball in Canada, with a tenacious knack for fact-finding while providing a colorful look into the sport’s biggest personalities.

-The road to Cooperstown began with his first beat assignment in 1979 covering the Expos and continues to this day.
+The road to Cooperstown began with his first beat assignment in 1979 covering the Expos.
 But that dream began as an 8-year-old watching the Montreal Canadiens’ Yvan Cournoyer, sensing the inherent beauty of hockey, relating baseball to how the individual effort in the construct of baseball personified the team sport.

 “Baseball is a fair game,” said Elliott.
 “It is a beautiful, beautiful game that has so many amazing moments.
-It is an equal opportunity employer, and has endless stories.
-My job is the best one on earth.”
+It is an equal opportunity employer, and has endless stories.”

 His love for the game was instilled by his father, Bob, a great semi-pro baseball player who lost his left eye in his youth in an accident, yet would become one of the greatest athletes Kingston, Ontario, has ever known.

-In his career, Elliott has followed two championship clubs – the Blue Jays of 1992 and 1993 – and developed relationships that have enabled him to share the most insightful angles on baseball with readers.
-One of those relationships is with 2011 Hall of Fame inductee Pat Gillick, Toronto’s general manager from 1977-94.
+In his career, Elliott followed two championship clubs – the Blue Jays of 1992 and 1993 – and developed relationships that have enabled him to share the most insightful angles on baseball with readers.

 2012 J.G.
 Taylor Spink Award Winner Bob Elliott (National Baseball Hall of Fame Library)